Colorectal cancer: Signs and symptoms

+At least half of colorectal cancer cases are asymptomatic, showing no signs or symptoms before they are discovered on a routine screening.
+Due to the increasing incidence and high prevalence of colorectal cancer worldwide, and the greatly improved prognosis associated with asymptomatic discovery, most nations screen average-risk adults at regular intervals starting at age 45, until age 75.

-The signs and symptoms of colorectal cancer depend on the location of the tumor in the bowel, and whether it has spread elsewhere in the body (metastasis).
-The classic warning signs include: worsening constipation, blood in the stool, decrease in stool caliber (thickness), loss of appetite, loss of weight, and nausea or vomiting in someone over 50 years old.
-Around 50% of people who have colorectal cancer do not report any symptoms.
+The signs and symptoms of colorectal cancer depend on the location of the tumor in the bowel and whether it has spread elsewhere in the body (metastasis).
+The classic warning signs include worsening constipation, blood in the stool, a decrease in stool caliber (thickness), loss of appetite, loss of weight, and nausea or vomiting, particularly in adults aged 45 and older.

 Rectal bleeding or anemia are high-risk symptoms in people over the age of 50.
 Weight loss and changes in a person's bowel habit are typically only concerning if they are associated with rectal bleeding.

 Cause

+75–95% of colorectal cancer cases occur in people with little or no genetic risk.
+Risk factors include older age, high intake of fat, sugar, alcohol, red meat, processed meats, obesity, smoking, and a lack of physical exercise.
+Approximately 10% of cases are linked to insufficient physical activity.